Healthy Feet aims to help dairy farmers reduce the number of lame cows on their farms by identifying and applying the right management techniques.

 - Early detection and prompt, effective treatment of lame cows

-The delivery of the one to one service is between the mentor and the producer, whilst resources and information is provided by AHDB Dairy to aid with understanding and actions.
+The delivery of the one-to-one service is between the mentor and the producer, while resources and information is provided by AHDB Dairy to aid with understanding and actions.

 The programme builds on the widely respected work of the Healthy Feet project, supported by the Tubney Charitable Trust and carried out at Bristol University Vet School.
 It has been developed in consultation with vets in practice and foot trimmers, as well as local and international lameness experts.